New Lev Parnas Documents Suggest U.S. Ambassador Was Under Surveillance In Ukraine

 In releasing the documents, House Intelligence Committee Chairman Rep. Adam Schiff wrote, "Giuliani's letter makes clear that his trip, which he publicly described at the time as an effort to "meddle in an investigation," was undertaken with the knowledge and support of President Trump."

-Schiff sent a flash drive containing the materials to House Judiciary Chairman Rep. Jerry Nadler, as part of the accumulation of evidence in the impeachment inquiry.
+Schiff sent a flash drive containing the materials to House Judiciary Chairman Rep. Jerry Nadler as part of the accumulation of evidence in the impeachment inquiry.
 In a letter describing the contents, Schiff said he was also sending a second flash drive in a sealed envelope, adding that it includes "sensitive personal information that should be protected from public disclosure."

 NPR's Ryan Lucas and Michele Kelemen contributed to this report.